How to do a cash flow analysis

 Key takeaways

-A cash flow analysis is the process of closely examining your company’s sources of income and expenses.
+A cash flow analysis is the process of analyzing your company’s income sources and expenses to figure out if it has enough funds to operate.
 It’s commonly used to analyze a business’s working capital, the money it can use for day-to-day expenses.
+The more positive cash flow your business has, the more easily it can handle operating expenses, debt payments and other bills.
+Negative cash flow means that you’re likely pulling funds from savings to cover expenses.

 How to prepare a cash flow analysis